 I spent most of the services either reading random prayers and psalms as I thumbed my way through the machzor (special holiday prayer book) or I’d let my mind wander, contemplating anything that grabbed my attention.
 But one thing was uniformly true; I was completely detached from anything that was happening on the bimah.

-But a couple of years ago I decided to sit down an learn the structure of the service and everything changed.
-Once of the biggest differences between Orthodox services and the Reform services is that virtually every Orthodox service is going to be identical (more or less, not taking into account ashkenazi/sephardic differences).
+But a couple of years ago I decided to sit down and learn the structure of the service and everything changed.
+One of the biggest differences between Orthodox services and the Reform ones is that virtually every Orthodox service is going to be identical (more or less, not taking into account ashkenazi/sephardic differences).
 Meaning you could go to Mexico, Germany, the Virgin Islands, and if you’re in an Orthodox service you know exactly what you’re getting yourself into.
 So with out further ado, I’m going to go through the major points of a regular service.

 Shacharis, Mincha, Maariv…

 Men are commanded to daven (pray) 3 times a day.
 Shacharis (morning), Mincha (afternoon), Maariv (evening).
 On Shabbos, Rosh Chodesh, and holidays, there is a 4th service, Mussaf.
 And Neilah which is a 5th service for the closing of Yom Kippur.
 These services correspond to the sacrifices we used to do in the Temple.
 But since the loss of the Temple, we now daven instead.

 Also known as the Amidah, Shemonah Esrei literally means 18 and refers to the 18 prayers (though there are actually 19 now.)
 This is the core of any service.
 The order goes as follows…

 - Patriarchs (Avos)